 What about strength training for PCOS?

-Whether you use resistance bands, gym machines, your bodyweight, or old-school dumbbells, strength training is one of the best ways to increase your total calorie consumption.
+Whether you use resistance bands, gym machines, your body weight, or old-school dumbbells, strength training is one of the best ways to increase your total calorie consumption.
 The more muscle you gain, the more calories you’ll burn during the day — and the easier it will be to regulate your blood glucose levels.

 Looking for a holistic PCOS management plan near LA?
 Trust Dr. Aliabadi